HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

         the fix won't generate a second commit just because you've had to fix a merge-conflict.

-That's why we will use rebase if working together in the same branch:
+That's why we will use rebase if working together in the same branch.
-  * make sure the upstream branch for the current branch is set
+If git tells you the push was rejected, because of new commits:
+    ```
+    git fetch origin <branch>
+    git rebase origin/<branch>
+    ```

+If you get merge conflicts, fix it and afterwards do
+    ```
+    git rebase --continue
+    ```